nz-trust-framework/DISTF-reference-architecture/2-NZECOSYSTEM.md

 - W3C [Digital Credentials API](https://www.w3.org/TR/digital-credentials/)

 >[!NOTE]
->[SD-JWT-based Verifiable Credentials (SD-JWT VC)](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) are an emergent standard for digital credentials but are not yet supported by the Trust Framework.
+>The [SD-JWT-based Verifiable Credentials (SD-JWT VC)](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) standard is an emergent standard for digital credentials but is not yet supported by the Trust Framework.
 This Reference Architecture will be updated if that changes.

 ### 2.4 Further references and considerations